bbhunter/maskcat/README.md

 ```

-### Substituting Tokens in Wordlists with Hashcat Masks:
+## Substituting Tokens in Words with Masks:

 ```
 # get a list of probable tokens